 - provide alternative referral options.

-SAGE offers secondary consultation for service providers working with vulnerable women dealing with complex legal issues.
+SAGE offers secondary consultation for service providers working with women dealing with complex legal issues.
 These consultations may or may not lead to a referral.